 Before painting basement floor:

-- Do not try to paint a basement floor that gets wet from any direction: it’s a world of hurt.
+- Do not try to paint a basement floor that gets wet from any direction including from below: it’s a world of hurt.
 See the concrete moisture test below.

 - Paint on concrete does not cover as much area as wall paint (little grooves swallow paint).
 You need to buy the best basement floor paint and calculate the quantity carefully (rough surfaces swallow up paint).

-- Cannot stress it enough: the best basement floor paint prevents future headaches!
+- Cannot stress it enough: the best basement floor paint prevents future labor and headaches!
 Floors get abused.
 Why repaint after only a handful of years?
 Uff.

 - Painting a garage floor?
 You need garage floor paint.
 See the bottom of this post.